 What will you learn?

-The Master’s specialisation in Science, Management and Innovation will therefore take you out of the lab and place you right in the heart of society.
-After the first year in which you broaden your knowledge in your scientific field, you’ll learn the skills you can use to make a direct contribution to society.
-This contribution can range from the creation of policies that tackle social issues to project development or market research.
+The specialisation Science, Management and Innovation will take you out of the lab and place you right in the heart of society.
+In the first year you will further your knowledge in a scientific field of your choice.
+You can choose between all the Master's programmes of the Faculty of Science.